 Once you've harvested the part of the plant you want to preserve, follow these simple steps:

-Clean them For some, this might be as simple as brushing off any excess dirt; for others, you might need to rinse them with water.
+For some, this might be as simple as brushing off any excess dirt; for others, you might need to rinse them with water.
 It is always best to avoid adding moisture to the herbs, so do not rinse them unless absolutely necessary.
 Unless they are very muddy, you can usually get most herbs clean by brushing and shaking.
 If you are harvesting roots to dry, you will want to scrub them with water to remove dirt.
 You can do this with your hands or with a small brush or old toothbrush.

-Lay them out Once they are clean, you want to lay your herbs out so that they are evenly exposed to air.
+Once they are clean, you want to lay your herbs out so that they are evenly exposed to air.
 You can use flat baskets for this, old window screens, or even the mesh drying racks that are sometimes used for delicate clothing.
 What's important is that the air is able to circulate around the herbs.
 It is best to toss or turn the herbs from time to time to help facilitate even drying.

 If you live in a dry climate, leafy parts of plants will dry in days with this method.
 Roots might take a week or two.
 If you are drying roots be sure to cut them into the desired size before drying.
 For leafy parts, some prefer to precut them to the size they want and others prefer to crumble/cut them once dried.
 Either is fine.